Schematic Checklist

 Flash and PSRAM

 ESP32 requires in-package or off-package flash to store application firmware and data.
-In-package PSRAM or off-package RAM is optional.
+In-package PSRAM or off-package PSRAM is optional.

 In-Package Flash and PSRAM